backtake/social-net-app/README.md

 path ="/user/{id}/followed" method GET - get all messages posted by all the people followed by user in reverse chronological order

-path ="/user/{id}/followed/{toBeFollowedId}" method POST - user adds another user to followed
+path ="/user/{id}/followed/{toBeFollowedId}" method PUT - user adds another user to followed